 Santos Rosewood is not a true rosewood as the scientific name does not have Dalbergia in it, but rather it is a part of the Macherium genus which has about a dozen species.
-Originating mainly from Bolivia and surrounding countries.
-The origin of the name Santos Rosewood, comes from the port of Santos in Brazil, where it was shipped out of.
-This is very high grade, beautiful material!
+It originates mainly from Bolivia.
+The origin of the name Santos Rosewood, comes from the port of Santos in Brazil, which is the port where it was shipped from to overseas destinations.

 For more information visit The Wood Database

 See also our furniture length logs under Pau Ferro at www.marwoodveneer.com/flitchstock-veneer/rosewood-santos-veneer

 Please click on an individual log to see complete details.